swagger-api/swaggerhub-maven-plugin/README.md

 #### Multi-upload considerations

 When using `uploadType`=`directory`, all definitions to be uploaded must be stored in the `definitionDirectory` (the directory itself, not subdirectories).
+The `definitionType` parameter specifies whether the files will be uploaded as APIs (default) or domains.

 The plugin only processes files with the following extensions: `.yaml`, `.yml`, `.json`.
 Files with other extensions are ignored.
 The files must be valid JSON or YAML files.

 By default, the plugin uploads all JSON and YAML files from the specified directory, but you can use `definitionFileNameRegex` to narrow down the files to be uploaded.
 The regular expression matches against file names *without file extensions*.
 The matching is partial unless the regex contains the `^` (beginning of line) and `$` (end of line) anchors.
 To make the matching case-insensitive, include `(?i)` at the beginning, or `(?iu)` for Unicode-aware case-insensitive matching.
 Examples: